OPCFoundation/UA-EdgeTranslator/README.md

 UA Edge Translator can be controlled through the use of just 3 OPC UA methods readily available through the OPC UA server interface built in.
 The methods are:

 * ConfigureAsset(thingDescription) - configures a new asset, returning the ID of the newly configured asset on success
-* DeleteAsset(assetID) - deletes a configured asset
+* DeleteAsset(assetId) - deletes a configured asset
-* GetAssets() - returns a list of configured assets, each element in the list is a WoT Thing Description
+* GetConfiguredAssets() - returns a list of configured assetIds, each element in the list is a WoT Thing Description ID

 ## Supported "Southbound" Asset Interfaces